iai-rs/mamo-pacs-cli/README.md

 export DB_PORT=...<br>
 export DB_NAME=...<br>

 Model and environment variables should already be set in the container already running on NTP named `mammo-ranking`.
+The `/data` inside this container contains sample images from InBreast open dataset.

 From the container, run `python main.py` and the model will be ran and the results will be written to the DB.